lig/todo-md/README.md

 # TODO.md Pre-Commit Hook

-`todo-md` is a pre-commit hook written in Bash that automatically maintains a `TODO.md` file in your repository.
+`todo-md` is a pre-commit hook written in Go that automatically maintains a `TODO.md` file in your repository.
 It collects `TODO:` comments from your code and organizes them into a markdown file, making it easy to track tasks and improvements.

 ## Features